BrailleRAP building manual

 • 1 Whetstone

-• File the edge of the nipple to obtain a profile approaching that illustrated.
+• File down the edge of the tip to match the illustrated shape.

 _images/BrailleRAP-V5.56.jpg